ranfysvalle02/biased-compound-ai/README.md

 # Compound AI: Combining Neural Networks and Language Models for Efficient Customer Interactions

-In the world of artificial intelligence (AI), combining different types of models to create a more powerful and versatile system is a common practice.
-This approach, known as compound AI, allows us to leverage the strengths of different AI models to achieve complex tasks.
+Compound AI, allows us to leverage the strengths of different AI models to achieve complex tasks.
 In this blog post, we will discuss how to create a compound AI system that combines a neural network for customer churn prediction and a language model for generating proactive communication.

 ## The Power of Compound AI